 Apparently, our ancestors weren’t doing it quite right; the Normans showed us how wine is the best companion for every meal.
 After refining eating habits, they helped polish food vocabulary giving us mutton (mouton) and beef (boeuf).
 The Phoenicians injected Cornwall with saffron which is an inseparable part of British cuisine but was limited to the elite back then.
-The influence of Franco-Norman invasion is visible through the use of spices like nutmeg, pepper, ginger, and mace.
+The influence of the Franco-Norman invasion is visible through the use of spices like nutmeg, pepper, ginger, and mace.

-The Tudor reign ushered a new phase of trade.
+The Tudor reign ushered in a new phase of trade.
 This opened gates for spices from the East, tea from India, potatoes from America, sugar from the Caribbean and coffee and cocoa from South America to make their way to Great Britain.

-As Britain’s cuisine started getting more diverse, the East India Company developed its own version of traditional Indian dish Khichri and called it “Kedgeree”.
+As Britain’s cuisine started getting more diverse, the East India Company developed its own version of the traditional Indian dish Khichri and called it “Kedgeree”.
 Apart from this, England extended this relationship with India and solidified it by using their sauces, creamy curry, and other exotic condiments.

 Centuries after centuries, the traditional British dishes began to take shape.
 Depending upon their popularity and ease of ingredients availability, British cuisine gradually evolved to embellish English heritage.
 With newer technological assists, English cookery became highly modernised and gave rise to the best British dishes.

 Most Popular British Foods